Hidden Fees in Dubai Car Rental

 Administrative & Processing Fees

-The rental companies are inserting a good reason into the extra charges they impose, such as the costs of the different steps related to dismantling, accident reports, and other paperwork.
-They can ask you to pay for each offense AED 70 + 5% VAT.
-Apart from this, there are fees for cleaning or internal damage āāāāāāāāāāāāāāāāprocessing.
+The rental companies are justifying the extra charges they impose by citing the costs of the various steps involved in dismantling, accident reports, and other paperwork.
+They can ask you to pay AED 70 per offense, plus 5% VAT.
+Apart from this, there are fees for cleaning or internal damage processing.

 Traffic Fines / Fine-Handling Fees